Wintec City Campus Open Day 2026

 The difference between the Certificate in Health and Wellbeing and Te Ara Pūtake, is that the certificate has two distinct purposes.
 Those who successfully complete it can either transition to further study in Social Practice (using it as a pathway qualification), or improve their employment and pay outcomes in the role of a Support Workers.
 The core role of Te Ara Pūtake is as a bridging qualification that students generally complete with the intent to continue studying further.

-Practicum is a period spent in the field working alongside individuals, families, and whānau accessing social and community services.
+Practicum is a period spent in the community working alongside individuals and whānau accessing mental health & addiction support or social and community services.
 The idea of practicum is that you have a context in which to take on the role of support worker while still being guided and supervised.

 As part of your programme of study, you will spend 200 hours in a practicum placement; this is where you link the theory you are learning with practical application.